git-courses-info/git-practice/README.md

 3. Resolve conflicts

-- (fotistsakiris) - Create a new branch: `git switch -C feature/login`.
-Implement login feature.
-Push to `git push -u origin feature/login`.\
+- (fotistsakiris) - I created a new branch: `git switch -C feature/login`.
+Then implemented login feature.
+Pushed to `git push -u origin feature/login`.\
-  Then for siplicity, switch to master and make a change.
+  Then for siplicity, switched to master and make a change.
+Then pushed master.
+Now we have a conflict and we cannot have a ff merge.
+Conflicts mast be resolved.\
+  Then I opend a pull request and requested review from footios.\
+  Now the one that is responsible for merging this branch must resolve the conflicts.
+He can use the command line, or the user interface.
+The process is the same as resolving conflicts in local branches.
+First ofcourse you pull and then start the merge.
+Resolve conflict, add commit, push to github.
+But this time we're going to resolve the conflicts on github.\
+  Then did the usual steps to delete the branches.